vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 * Stop orders are accepted

 **Upon exiting an auction:**
-* Pegged orders (all types, including liquidity commitment orders) are reinstated to the order book
+* Pegged orders are reinstated to the order book
 * Limit orders stay on the book - unless they have a time in force of Good For Auction, in which case they're cancelled
 * Stop orders can be triggered by the auction uncrossing price if the auction results in a trade